astrowp/docs/install-wordpress.md

 What's the *cheapest* option?
 That's got to be [Hostinger](https://www.hostg.xyz/aff_c?offer_id=6&aff_id=1036&source=astrowp).

-.. or you can host WordPress for free on your local machine using [LocalWP*](https://localwp.com/help-docs/getting-started/installing-local/)
+.. or you can host WordPress for free on your local machine using [LocalWP](https://localwp.com/help-docs/getting-started/installing-local/)

-*If you decide to go with LocalWP, then keep in mind that when deploying the site, your WordPress site will need to be exposed to the Internet i.e. deployed/hosted.
-This is something LocalWP isn't made to do - although if you are an advanced user, you can configure LocalWP to work with Ngrok or Cloudflare tunnels.*
+*If you decide to go with LocalWP, then keep in mind that when deploying the site, your WordPress site will need to be exposed to the Internet, i.e. deployed/hosted.
+This is something LocalWP isn't made to do - although if you are an advanced user, you can configure LocalWP to work with Ngrok or Cloudflare tunnels to be accessible on the web.*

 ### Step-by-Step Guide

 1. Sign up for hosting.

- - You can use the temporary domain provided by most web hosts, or you can connect a custom domain; either works fine.
+ - You can use the temporary domain provided by most web hosts or connect a custom domain; either works fine as long as the URL is static and doesn't change.
  - You don't need to get flashy hosting :) Remember, WordPress is only for the backend; it's completely decoupled from the static front end.

-2. Install a blank WordPress site.
+2. Go ahead and install a blank WordPress site.

 3. In your WordPress dashboard, go to Plugins, and install and activate the free **All In One WP Migration plugin**.

-4. Go to All In One WP Migration's import section and import the .wpress file.
+4. Go to All In One WP Migration's import section and import the .wpress file (which you received when you signed up).

-5. You will be logged out, so log back in again using *username* and *password* as the login credentials.
+5. After the import, you will get logged out, so log back in again using *username* and *password* as the login credentials.

 6. Create a new Administrator user and make a copy of the username and password (afterwards, you should delete the old admin user using *username* and *password*).

 <img src="https://github.com/astrowp/docs/assets/170225022/301d1b2e-94e3-4eb6-b52e-e0d7f3e9e48e" width="750" />

 7. Create an Application Password.
 Go to ```Users > Edit user > Application Password```.
-Make a copy of this password (this is important, you will need it later!).
+Make a copy of this password (this is important, you will need this later!).

 <img src="https://github.com/astrowp/docs/assets/170225022/f2cceb34-0220-4eb2-ba14-1f6182124260" width="750" />

-> Now, you should have three things for moving forward:
+> Now, you should have three things to be able to move forward:

 - a WordPress URL (of  your WordPress site) *e.g. https://my-astrowp-project.instawp.xyz*
 - a WordPress Admin Username *e.g. Mathias*